 Proud of our Compressible Pillows

 The Compressible Pillow represents much of what Therm-a-Rest prides itself on.
-It’s a simple and effective solution to being more comfortable while sleeping outdoors.
-It’s a durable and reliable piece of gear ready to perform on all kinds of trips.
-It helps preserve the natural world that we love with its sustainable design.
-We manufacture our gear in-market so we can imbue our products with our values and not just talk about them.
+It’s a simple and effective solution to being more comfortable while sleeping outdoors; a durable and reliable piece of gear ready to perform on all kinds of trips.
+Achieving that level of performance with more sustainable solutions is a design goal of everything we make.

 Related Posts: